Posted on Leave a comment

 Is matcha better than coffee for anxiety?

 For many people, yes.
-Matcha contains L-theanine, which slows caffeine absorption and promotes calm focus instead of jittery energy.
+Matcha contains L-theanine, which can help smooth out caffeine’s effects and reduce that jittery feeling.

 What is the closest coffee alternative without caffeine?